Where Do I Start To Read the Bible?

 A Closer Relationship With God

-Remember, this is the first step to a closer relationship with God.
+Remember, this is the first step for a Christian to develop a closer relationship with God.
 Treat it like the foundation it will be, with all of the attention and affection it deserves.
 Get committed to giving time everyday and actually spend time reading the Bible.
 Eventually you will be doing it without even thinking!

 So whats your plan for reading God's Word?
 Leave a comment below and let me know!